swatiLalwani/sales-intelligence-customer-analytics/README.md

 Power BI → dashboarding & decision reporting
 Python → A/B results, insight generation, export to CSV/SQL
 BA Documentation → BRD • Use Cases • User Stories • Acceptance Criteria

+**⚠️ Data Assumptions & Limitations: **
+To maintain transparency in decision-making, the following assumptions were applied:
+30-day return was used as a proxy for retention; longer-term behavior may differ.
+The offer strategy was tested only on at-risk customers (90+ days inactive).
+Revenue impact was measured at the order level; customer lifetime value forecasting was not included.
+📌 Next Step if implemented:
+Extend evaluation to 60–120 day periods and measure contribution to long-term LTV and net revenue retention.

 **📩 Contact:**
 If you'd like a walkthrough or want to discuss the project for a role: